 - Employees could do a quick touch-up with help from the Loft mirror before leaving the space.

-- Soft lighting was also a consideration, as anyone who’s worked in an office knows that overhead lights can be overwhelming at times.
+- Soft lighting was also a consideration.
 To infuse a soft, soothing glow into the rooms, Angie added ourSmokebush pendant with dimmers.

 - Larger pieces like the Harper recliner, Jasper chaise and Eos swivel chair were also intentional.
 All incredibly comfortable, they’re easy to get in and out of and are made with low-maintenance fabrics.